-I make several batches of this simple and delicious apple butter to freeze in jars.
+I make several batches of this simple and delicious apple butter recipe to freeze in jars.
 Depending on the sweetness of the apples used, you can adjust the sugar to taste. —Betty Ruenholl, Syracuse, Nebraska

 Since retiring, I have more time to tend to our 75 apple trees and to experiment in the kitchen.
 I came up with this old-fashioned apple butter after some trial and error.
 The red-hot candies make it unique.—Bill Elliott, Urbana, Missouri